• +6012-341-1400

 World History covers an overview of different cultures, states, and societies that have impacted the current world such as Ancient Mesopotamia, Ancient Israel, Dynastic Egypt, India’s Classical Age, the Dynasties of China, Archaic Greece, the Roman Empire, Islam, Medieval Africa, the Americas, and the Khanates of Central Asia).
 The course encourages students to engage in historical thinking.

-Government is designed to make government workings, issues, debates, and impacts meaningful and memorable to students while still providing a rigorous conceptual coverage of the subject.The course helps students connect concepts to future careers and life as an engaged citizen.
+Global Government & Politics is designed to make government workings, issues, debates, and impacts meaningful and memorable to students while still providing a rigorous conceptual coverage of the subject.The course helps students connect concepts to future careers and life as an engaged citizen.

 Let us help you build a bright future!